jermnelson/Colorado-Springs-Friends-Meeting-Website/2013/eleventh-month/MinutesForMeetingForWorshipForBusiness.md

     1. Meetinghouse Committee

         [Ann] and [Daniel] conference call.
-Pamplet box will be installed on the outside of Meeting House. wall closest to the furance dry wall fixed in the basement, rest of the basement dry fixed from the flood.
+Pamphlet box will be installed on the outside of Meeting House. wall closest to the furnace dry wall fixed in the basement, rest of the basement dry fixed from the flood.
 Wait until March for furnace.
 Gutters needs to be cleaned.
-Cleaning vaccumming, dusting, and cleaning for fourth.
+Cleaning vacuuming, dusting, and cleaning for fourth.

         [Molly] purchased the screen for back door.
 Damp smell may be coming from couch or books.
 Draft